Deltares/Koswat/docs/reference/koswat_architecture.md

 We cluster entities into modules (components) that represent their domain and have minimal dependencies with others components, this way the modules can be accessed when operating Koswat as a sandbox.
 Within each component we apply the same principle and create sub-modules to reduce dependencies.

-At the current version (v.0.12.1) the component hierarchy looks like follows:
+At the current (unreleased) version `v.0.15.0` the component hierarchy looks like follows:

     koswat/
-        calculations/   # Dike calculations to generate possible reinforcements. io/
-            outside_slope_reinforcement/
-            protocols/
-            standard_reinforcement/

-        configuration/  # Data structures required for a koswat run. io/
+        configuration/  # Data structures required for a koswat run. geometries/
+            io/
             settings/